How to Grill Hot Dogs while Camping + 7 Gourmet Topping Ideas!

 Tips and Tricks for Making Campfire Hot Dogs

-The Two Zone Heat Setup: The best way to cook hot dogs over a campfire is a two zone heat setup.
+The Two-Zone Heat Setup: The best way to cook hot dogs over a campfire is a two-zone heat setup.
 That means one half of your grill is hot and the other is warm.
 Since most campfires have fixed grills, you’ll have to build or reposition your fire in a way to achieve this effect.

 As with virtually all types of campfire cooking, you want to be cooking over embers, not flames.
-Cooking over an open flame will result in burnt, burst skin, soot-covered dogs.
+Cooking over an open flame will result in burnt, burst skin and soot-covered dogs.
 So get your fire started at least an hour ahead of time and let it burn down to a nice bed of embers.
 Or, if you’re short on time, pack along a bag of charcoal.

 Poach, Then Grill: Taking a page from Kenji Lopez-Alt’s book from Serious Eats, we’re big fans of the poach first, grill second approach.
 This is more critical for sausages, but it has a lot of benefits for hot dogs too.